aws/copilot-cli/site/content/docs/commands/storage-init.md

                                Must be of the format '<keyName>:<dataType>'.
 RDS Flags
       --engine string           The database engine used in the cluster.
-                                Must be one of "MySQL" or "PostgreSQL".
+                                Must be either "MySQL" or "PostgreSQL".
       --parameter-group string  Optional.
 The name of the parameter group to associate with the cluster.
       --initial-db string       The initial database to create in the cluster.
 ```